Oregon State University: Colleges and schools

 All academic courses at OSU operate under the quarter-system, which breaks down into four, 11-week terms.
 The professional disciplines taught at OSU are divided among 11 colleges, an honors college, and a graduate school.
 Each college has a dean who is responsible for all faculty, staff, students and academic programs.
-Colleges are divided either into departments administered by a department head/chair or schools administered by a director who oversees program coordinators.
+Colleges are divided into schools or departments, administered by a chair/head/director who oversees program coordinators.
 Each school or department is responsible for academic programs leading to degrees, certificates, options or minors.